 Send a follow up email the following day to your Huddle.
 Thank everyone for coming and remind them of the date, location and time of your next Huddle.

+Initially, you will want to promote & invite people to join your huddle on a grass roots level through personal invitation, phone calls, text, email & social media.
+Specifically share what it is, when it is & where it is.
 Do an internet search of churches in your area that do small groups and take down the contact info of their small group point person.
 Call them to introduce yourself and to invite them to your Huddle.

 We know that some of you live and do ministry in remote areas many miles away from other small group point people.
 If this is you, consider starting an online Huddle where you can meet online with others to find encouragement and to share ideas and resources relating to small group ministry.
 Just choose the “online” Huddle option when registering your Huddle.
 You choose what online platform your Huddle will use.